onap/vnfrqts-requirements/docs/Chapter8.rst

 R-63217: The VNF **MUST**, if not using the NCSP’s IDAM API, support logging via ONAP for a historical view of “who did what and when”.

-R-44125: The VNF Vendor **MUST** agree to the process that can be met by Service Provider reporting infrastructure.
+R-44125: The VNF provider **MUST** agree to the process that can be met by Service Provider reporting infrastructure.
 The Contract shall define the reporting process and the available reporting tools.

 R-22700: The VNF **MUST** conform its YANG model to RFC 6470, “NETCONF Base Notifications”.